zmovane/aptos-auction/README.md

 # Timed auctions on aptos

-Timed auctions implementation on aptos, strongly inspired by [ourzora/auction-house](https://github.com/ourzora/auction-house)
+Timed auctions on aptos, strongly inspired by [ourzora/auction-house](https://github.com/ourzora/auction-house)

 Two types of auctions available on this project